carlmontanari/scrapli/README.md

   these cli arguments take precedence over the config file arguments.
 - If you set `ssh_config_file` to `False` the `SystemSSHTransport` class will set the config file used to `/dev/null ` so that no ssh config file configs are accidentally used.
+- There is zero Windows support for system ssh transport - I would strongly encourage the use of WSL or cygwin and sticking with systemssh instead of using paramiko/ssh2 natively in Windows -- system ssh is very much the focus of development for scrapli!

 ### SSH Config Supported Arguments